 I always find chicken for way less than a dollar a pound; and this is the perfect recipe for using up all those leftover veggies in the fridge.
 I purchased chicken leg quarters from my local Latin market for 69 cents a pound; and I've bought chicken breast for 99 cents a pound, on sale, at regular chain grocery stores.
 The main veggies I use are also the cheapest -- onions, carrots and celery.

 So until one of the most prosperous democracies in the world decides to join Canada and most of Europe in providing universal heath care, be sure to eat plenty of my Tea Party Chicken Soup -- a sure cure for what ails you!

-And while some of my readers will disagree with my heath care stance, you cannot repeal the delicious flavor of my latest entree!
+Go ahead and dig in, and sorry I don't do house calls.
+Now, while some of my readers will disagree with my heath care stance, you cannot repeal the delicious flavor of my latest entree!